sopra-fs24-group-20/sopra-fs24-group-20-server/README.md

 ### Prerequisites and Installation
 #### Step 1 Setup with your IDE of choice
 Download your IDE of choice (e.g., [IntelliJ](https://www.jetbrains.com/idea/download/), [Visual Studio Code](https://code.visualstudio.com/), or [Eclipse](http://www.eclipse.org/downloads/)).
 Make sure Java 17 is installed on your system (for Windows, please make sure your `JAVA_HOME` environment variable is set to the correct version of Java).
-### For local setup, please contact one of our team members to access the key needed to access the SQL database.
 ###### IntelliJ
 If you consider to use IntelliJ as your IDE of choice, you can make use of your free educational license [here](https://www.jetbrains.com/community/education/#students).
 1. File -> Open... -> SoPra server template